 - 2.9 If a match or event does not fall within a pre-approved category, then it is the responsibility of the organiser of the match or event to apply for and obtain sanction for the match or event from the relevant Sanctioning Body identified in Article 2.1.
-If the organiser fails to do so, then the match or event shall be deemed to be Disapproved Cricket. - 2.10 In the event that the basis upon which a sanction previously granted changes significantly such that had the sanction been applied for on that basis the sanction may have been refused (for example, any of the conditions on which a sanction is granted are not complied with in full, there is a material change in event structure, the teams and/or event owners, serious integrity concerns or where new information comes to light), the Sanctioning Body shall have the right to immediately revoke its sanction of the Domestic Match in question (or, where relevant, the ICC may revoke the relevant ICC NOC in the case of a Specified Domestic Event) at any point up to the start of the relevant match or event (in which case the match or event shall become an Unsanctioned Event) or revisit the conditions attached to such sanction, as it sees fit. - 2.11 Any match or event which is not sanctioned by the appropriate Sanctioning Body identified in Article 2.1 (or, in the case of Specified Domestic Events, does not receive an ICC NOC) above shall constitute Disapproved Cricket. - 2.12 Participation in Disapproved Cricket is prohibited for all persons under the jurisdiction of the ICC or any of its National Cricket Federations.
+If the organiser fails to do so, then the match or event shall be deemed to be Disapproved Cricket. - 2.10 In the event that the basis upon which a sanction previously granted changes significantly such that had the sanction been applied for on that basis the sanction may have been refused (for example, any of the conditions on which a sanction is granted are not complied with in full, there is a material change in event structure, the teams and/or event owners, serious integrity concerns or where new information comes to light), the Sanctioning Body shall have the right to immediately revoke its sanction of the Domestic Match in question at any point up to the start of the relevant match or event (in which case the match or event shall become an Unsanctioned Event) or revisit the conditions attached to such sanction, as it sees fit. - 2.11 Any match or event which is not sanctioned by the appropriate Sanctioning Body identified in Article 2.1 above shall constitute Disapproved Cricket. - 2.12 Participation in Disapproved Cricket is prohibited for all persons under the jurisdiction of the ICC or any of its National Cricket Federations.
 It is the responsibility of each such person to establish that a particular match or event constitutes Approved Cricket and not Disapproved Cricket before participating in it. - 2.13 To ensure clarity, all decisions to sanction a match or event pursuant to Article 2.1 (whether individually or by category) shall be confirmed in writing.
 An application for sanction may not be deemed approved unless and until such written confirmation is issued.
 Unless and until such written confirmation is issued, such match or event will be deemed to constitute Disapproved Cricket.
-In addition, the ICC shall include details of all ICC Events that it organises or sanctions and of all International Matches organised in accordance with Article

-2.1.1 in the official International Cricket fixture calendar, and each National Cricket Federation shall include details of all matches and events that it organises or has sanctioned in its own official fixture calendar.
+In addition, the ICC shall include details of all ICC Events that it organises or sanctions and of all International Matches organised in accordance with Article 2.1.1 in the official International Cricket fixture calendar, and each National Cricket Federation shall include details of all matches and events that it organises or has sanctioned in its own official fixture calendar.
 These calendars should be (a) made available by publication on the Internet or similar, and (b) updated regularly as necessary to ensure they include details of all Approved Cricket.